Shehab8K/ITIOS/README.md

 # <h1>Information Technology Institute</h1>
-This repository is  for labs, assignments and projects made during <a href="https://www.iti.gov.eg/iti/home"><b>ITI</b></a> open source 9 month internship, ITI stands for Information Technology Institute it is one of the leading institutes, that instructed thousands of developers in different fields including my field <b>Open Source</b><br>
+This repository is  for labs, assignments and projects made during <a href="https://www.iti.gov.eg/iti/home"><b>ITI</b></a> open source 9 month internship, ITI stands for Information Technology Institute it is one of the leading institutes in Egypt, that instructed thousands of developers in different fields including my field <b>Open Source</b><br>
 <h3>Short Links</h3>
 <ul>
  <li><a href="https://github.com/Shehab8K/ITIOS#contact"><b>Contact Me</b></a></li>